piyushkandoriya/RISC-V-based-MYTH/README.md

 we will use ```$val1[31:0] = $rand1[3:0]``` and ```$val2[31:0] = $rand2[3:0]``` for limit the input bit to 4 from 32. ```rand``` will generate 16 different combination randomly.

-Tl verilog Code for calculator is given below,
+TL verilog Code for calculator is given below,

 ```m5_makerchip_module   // (Expanded in Nav-TLV pane.)
 \TLV